keighrim/mae-annotation/index.md

 ### Requirements

-Latest MAE requires Java 8 to run, and Maven to build.
+Latest MAE requires Java 8 to run (Java 9 or later is recommended for HiDPI machines), and Maven to build.
 See [the project wiki](https://github.com/keighrim/mae-annotation/wiki) for more details.

 For robust Unicode support, MAE uses [DejaVu Sans](http://dejavu-fonts.org/wiki/Main_Page) font as the default.
 If the annotation task involves lots of Unicode characters, such as Emojis, users are also recommended to have DejaVu Sans font installed.